DC Foster Care Background Check and Clearances: What Every Adult Must Complete

 The Four Required Background Checks

 1. FBI Fingerprint Check.
 A national criminal history review run through the Federal Bureau of Investigation.
 You must be fingerprinted at an authorized fingerprint collection site.
 Your licensing agency will provide instructions on where to go in D.C.
 The results go directly to CFSA.
-Processing times vary — currently ranging from a few days to several weeks depending on submission volume.
+Processing times vary.

 2. Metropolitan Police Department (MPD) Criminal History Request.
 This is the local D.C. criminal history check.
 It covers offenses within the District that may not appear in a national search.
 You request this directly from MPD.
-Processing times are generally faster than the FBI check but can still take one to two weeks.
+Processing times vary.

 3. Child Protection Register (CPR) Clearance.
 This check verifies that no adult in the household has a finding of child abuse or neglect on D.C.'s local registry.
 The form is submitted through your licensing agency to CFSA.